noklam/bbplot/README.md

 # bbplot
-> Creating visualization with style with altair and plotnine.
+> Extending the base style plots in Python.

 This project try to reproduce the visualization in the [BBC R cookbook] an(https://bbc.github.io/rcookbook/)  with Python.
 You can use the theme come with it to make your chart looks nicer.